FoxyCoder123/ToDo-CLI/README.md

 # ToDo-CLI

-A ToDo App in CLI using bash script
+- todo-cli app written in bash
+- **Productively manage tasks** by staying in terminal itself 🤩

+---